young, 4 mm

 Polybranchia cf. jannae

-is known from three animals.
+is known from four animals.
 The 7 mm juvenile was found crawling on

 sand-saturated algal turf